You Don't Mess with the Zohan: Reception

-Rotten Tomatoes gives the film a score of 37% based on 190 reviews.
+Rotten Tomatoes gives You Don't Mess with the Zohan a score of 38% based on 189 reviews.
 The site's consensus is that the film "features intermittent laughs, and will please Sandler diehards, but after a while the leaky premise wears thin."
 Metacritic gives the film a rating of 54 out of 100, based on 37 reviews—indicating mixed or average reviews.
 Audiences polled by CinemaScore gave the film a grade B− on scale of A to F.

 John Podhoretz, in The Weekly Standard, wrote that the movie has a "mess" of a plot and features, "as usual for Sandler, plenty of dumb humor of the sort that gives dumb humor a bad name, but that delights his 14-year-old-boy fan base."
 But the film also has an "unusual" amount of "tantalizing comic ideas" so that "every 10 minutes or so, it makes you explode with laughter."
 Entertainment Weekly gave the movie a C+ grade, calling it "another 'mess' from Sandler" which is, unlike Monty Python, a "circus that never flies".

 On the positive side, Time called the film to be a "laff scuffle".
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, and called it "a mighty hymn of and to vulgarity, and either you enjoy it, or you don't."
 Ebert admitted "I found myself enjoying it a surprising amount of the time, even though I was thoroughly ashamed of myself."
 David Edelstein of New York Magazine went as far as to say "Adam Sandler is mesmerizing".
 A.O.
 Scott of The New York Times said it was "the finest post-Zionist action-hairdressing sex comedy I have ever seen."